mdn/content/files/en-us/web/api/rtcvideosourcestats/framespersecond/index.md

 ## Value

-A number indicating the frames from this source in the last second.
+A number indicating the frames originating from this source in the last second.

 ## Examples